siqichen-usc/LeetCode-SQL-Summary/Readme.md

 # LeetCode SQL Summary

+**_Last updated on April 15, 2020, covered 104 LeetCode SQL questions_**

 ## Intro

-After finishing all 104 Leetcode SQL questions, I feel the urge to summarize them by topics they are trying to test.
+After finishing all 102 LeetCode SQL questions, I feel the urge to summarize them by topics they are trying to test.

 This note aims to **help people _learn and review SQL effeciently_**, espeically when trying to **have a quick catch up on a certain topic**, e.g. complex join, window function, recursive CTE and etc.